Learning Objectives:

 (finite difference).
 Other methods are "cs"

-(complex step) or, by not calling a method, OpenMDAO assumes it will be calculated analytically.
+(complex step) or, by not calling a method, OpenMDAO assumes it will be calculated analytically (in this case, users need to provide functions to compute analytical partials).
 For an implicit component, we create the apply_nonlinear function to define and calculate the residuals.
 See Implicit Component Documentation for more information.

 class Objective(om.ExplicitComponent):